VanshSh/router-learning-app-20-04-2024/README.md

  ```
- This will provide all the routes to your app and all the components
+ This will provide all the routes to your app and all the components.

     <RouterProvider router={router}>
       <App />
     </RouterProvider>

  ```